Solid and Engineered Hardwood

 Is Engineered Hardwood Better?

 Engineered hardwood is a more modern option, and is made up of several layers that are pressed together cross-grain to create stabilization.
-This construction also combats wood’s natural tendency to expand and contract due to changes in humidity.
+This construction also minimizes wood’s natural tendency to expand and contract due to changes in humidity.
 You can install engineered hardwood almost anywhere in your home, even in places with high traffic.
-It is still not recommended for rooms like bathrooms and laundry rooms because it is still a wood product after all.
+However, it is still not recommended for rooms with high humidity levels like bathrooms and laundry rooms.